What Are Developmental Courses?

-Terry Peterman has served as Director of the PASS program since June of 2013.
+Terry Peterman has served as Dean of Math and Science since June of 2014.
 He comes to Navarro College from El Centro College in the Dallas County Community College District where he served as English Developmental Writing faculty.
 He has 13 years teaching Developmental Writing and English at the University level in various roles.

 He received his Bachelor of Arts and Master’s of Arts degrees from Texas A&M University – Commerce where he received the Houghton Mifflin Award for Best Master’s student in 2005.
 He is currently working toward his Ph.D. in Rhetoric and Composition at Texas Christian University. his dissertation explores the intersections of writing, democracy, and the public sphere with a specific emphasis on reshaping writing pedagogy to meet the needs of the 21st century student.

-Mr. Peterman has passion for helping students in the PASS program succeed, and accomplish their educational goals.
+Mr. Peterman has passion for helping students at Navarro College succeed, and accomplish their educational goals.
 He looks forward to working with students, instructors, and administrators to help Navarro College students obtain the education, skills, and training required to become the future leaders of tomorrow.